RicherMans/GPV/README.md

 The aim of our approach is to provide general-purpose VAD models (GPVAD), which are noise-robust in real-world scearios and not only in synthetic noise scenarios.

+**Edit 2021.05.11** You are not satisfied with the performance provided by GPV?
+Checkout our follow-up work [Data-driven GPVAD](https://github.com/RicherMans/Datadriven-GPVAD).
+There we also provide the training scripts for the models.

 ![Framework](figures/framework.png)